CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Taking these changes into account, Spyder will recognize the presence of our plugin and identify that it adds a new widget to the status bar.

-Finally, we add the following method to our plugin:
+Finally, we add the following ``property`` accessor to our plugin class:

 .. code-block:: python